"Passionate, evocative and virtuosic"

 Guitar: 2012 Jean Rompré

 Gohar is available for private classical guitar lessons in New York City.
-For those unable to travel to NYC, lessons are also available via Skype or Facetime.
-Students of all ages and levels are welcome
+For those unable to travel to NYC, lessons are also available via Skype/FaceTime/Zoom.
+Students of all levels are welcome.

 Lessons will be personalized for each student, taking into consideration their level, experience, and overall goals.
 Exercises, studies, and repertoire will be assigned from different sources based on each student's needs and abilities.
 Close attention will be paid to correct technical development, sound, and musicality.

-If you are interested in taking lessons with Gohar, feel free to contact her through the Contact page.
-Or email her at gohar [at] goharvardanyan.com
+If you are interested in taking lessons with Gohar, feel free to contact her through the Contact form below or email her at gohar [at] goharvardanyan.com

-Include some details about yourself, your history with the guitar and your goals.
-You can also submit a contact form at the bottom of this page.
+Include some details about yourself, your history with the guitar, and your goals.